lsonne/stuff/remotelogging/remoteapplogging.md

 **Enter Cloud Logging services.**

-Cloud logging services is a [short explanation of what cloud services is]
+Cloud logging services is a [short explanation of what cloud services is] Suggestion of definition from Linda: capture logs from a wide variety of sources—applications, platforms, and systems—and provide search and analysis tools that give you insight from this data, so that you can troubleshoot operational issues.

 There are many players in the cloud logging market: [Splunk](http://www.splunk.com/), [Sumo Logic](https://www.sumologic.com/), [Loggly](https://www.loggly.com/) etc. Some of these are free up to a certain level of data volumes and retention periods.
 There are also open source log management systems that work the same way, but you will need to host the servers yourself.
 An example of this is [Logstash](https://www.elastic.co/products/logstash) in combination with [Kibana](https://www.elastic.co/products/kibana) or [Graphite](http://graphite.wikidot.com/).